 Source: Sterling via AirMason

-Both choices point to the company fostering a relaxed atmosphere, which just proves this section can be infused with your company culture, as well.
-At the end of the day, you don’t have to complicate your rules or make them look fancy.
-Simply try to be clear and detailed, so employees know what to expect.
+Either option signals that the company cultivates a relaxed environment, reinforcing that this section can reflect your company culture, too.
+Ultimately, you don't need to complicate your rules or dress them up.
+Aim to be clear and detailed so employees know what to expect.

 After you’ve explained the details of getting to your office and getting around it, it would be wise to define your time and attendance policies.